nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

 ReST API URI generation
 +++++++++++++++++++++++

-:py:class:`NURESTObject` is able to forge all the URI needed to interact with the server through the ReST API.
+:class:`bambou.NURESTObject` is able to forge all the URI needed to interact with the server through the ReST API.

 For instance, if an object with a ReST name set to `object` needs to get the list of children with ReST name set to `subobject`, `Bambou` will create the following endpoing URL `/objects/{id}/subobjects`. if an object with a ReST name set to `object` needs to fetch itself, the generated URL will be `/objects/{id}`